LoicTramis/habit-builder-client/README.md

 Build good habit by setting up goal, forming group around that goal and putting the work to make that change

 <!--
-TODO - Fix: difficulty & frequency tag on newly created habit TODO - Fix: edit form empty
+TODO - Fix: show date on edit mode
-TODO - Add: button on start and end date tag that go to the start / end date on calendar TODO - Add: Close icon on login / sign up page
+TODO - Change: difficulty & frequency selects to pick-up card TODO - Add: button on start and end date tag that go to the start / end date on calendar TODO - Add: Close icon on login / sign up page
 -->